tweag/bsides-tampa-workshop/part2/README.md

 ### GitHub Native Secrets Scanning

-GitHub provides us with an inbuilt mechanism to scan for secrets.
+GitHub provides us with an built-in mechanism to scan for secrets.
 This includes the ability to scan for custom patterns as well as common key formats, such as AWS API keys.

 Configuration of Secrets scanning in GitHub, including the configuration of custom patterns is found under `Settings > Code security and analysis`.